Sketched and truncated polynomial Krylov methods: Evaluation of matrix functions: The impact of rank-one modifications on matrix functions

 A few comments on the previous results are in order.
 By comparing Theorem~\ref{th:errorf} and (\ref{eqn:ferrnew1}), it follows that for any $i \in \{1, \ldots, d\}$ it holds

 providing some insight into the magnitude of the product $\alpha_i\beta_i$ for outlying eigenvalues $\lambda_i$.
 In section~\ref{sec:error_vec} the role of $\beta_i$ will be explored in more details.

+We now use the above analysis in order to obtain a general bound for the norm of the difference between a function of a matrix and its rank-one modification.
+This bound emphasizes the role of the function $f$ and the domain on which it acts.
+The role of the vector $v$ defining the rank-one modification will be discussed in more detail in section~\ref{Error analysis with respect to the FOM approximation}.
 The results in Theorem~\ref{th:ferror_DD} can be conveniently interpreted by using a matrix analog of the well-known relation between divided differences and differentiation.
 For an analytic function $h$ defined on the field of values of $M$, we will also make use of the following bound proved by Crouzeix and Palencia \cite{Crouzeix.Palencia.17},

-We recall that the field of values of a square matrix $M\in{\mathbb C}^{d\times d}$ is defined as $F(M)=\{z\in{\mathbb C}\,:\, z=(x^*Mx)/(x^*x), x\in {\mathbb C}^d\}$.
+We recall that the field of values of a square matrix $M\in{\mathbb C}^{d\times d}$ is defined as $F(M)=\{z\in{\mathbb C}\,:\, z=(x^*Mx)/(x^*x),\, x\in {\mathbb C}^d,\,x\neq 0\}$.

-The following bound can be derived from the \emph{Genocchi--Hermite representation} of divided differences; see, e.g., \cite{DeBoor2005},\cite[Appendix B.16]{Higham2008},\cite[problem (6.1.43)]{HornJohnson1991}. \begin{proposition} Let $D$ be a closed, convex set in the complex plane containing $z_1,\dots,z_{d+1}$ and let $f$ be analytic on $D$.
+The following bound can be derived from the \emph{Genocchi--Hermite representation} of divided differences; see, e.g., \cite{DeBoor2005}, Appendix~B.16 of~\cite{Higham2008} or Problem~(6.1.43) in \cite{HornJohnson1991}. \begin{proposition} Let $D$ be a closed, convex set in the complex plane containing $z_1,\dots,z_{d+1}$ and let $f$ be analytic on $D$.
 Then

 \end{proposition}